chrisjwaddell/splitting.js-by-line/README.md

 ```

 To trigger the animation call the splittingByLine() function.
-You could do things such as a button event or timeout to create a delay when the page loads:
+Call this function in things like a button event or timeout to create a delay when the page loads:
 ```
 <script>
     setTimeout(() =>{